eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 ### Step 2: Run Tests

-To run the tests, use the following command:
+To run the tests, run the following command from the rulesets/tests directory:

 ```sh
 npm run custom.ruleset.verification.tests